theeeep/E-Commerce-App-Backend/Readme.md

 ## Overview

-This is a fully-featured E-Commerce Application built with TypeScript, Express.js, PostgreSQL, and Prisma.
-The project aims to provide a robust and scalable solution for managing online store operations, including product listings, user management, and order processing.
+This is a fully-featured Role based( User, Admin ) E-Commerce Application built with TypeScript, Express.js, PostgreSQL, and Prisma.
+This project is designed for scalability and robustness, simplifying online store operations with efficient product listings, user management, and order processing.The codebase is feature-based, organized for modularity and maintainability.

 ## Features